adamhilton/AHNet/README.md

 2. Install [PostgreSql](http://www.postgresql.org/download/) and add user with permisions to create databases

-3. Add connection string of the postgres database as an environment variable called AHNet:Data:DefaultConnection:ConnectionString on your system
+3. Add connection string of the postgres database as an environment variable called AHNetConnectionString on your system

 4. Finally, run 'dnx ef database update' inside the Camp.Domain root